jordyslagter/vim/README.md

 LazyVim [documentation](https://lazyvim.github.io/installation) <-- available there.

-This is a very minimal configuration that basically just configures the needed LSPs, adds Oil support and adds rainbow delimiters.
+This is a very minimal configuration that basically just configures the needed LSPs, adds mini.files support and adds rainbow delimiters.

-# Installation
+## Installation

 First, remove the current nvim config.